Ruchita-0310/Nanopore_seq/QC_polishing_assembly.md

 vamb --outdir out vamb/ --fasta racon3.fasta --bamfiles sorted.bam -o C
 ```
 ## 4. MetaWRAP
 - You will install metaBAT2 and maxbin2 when you install metawrap.
-If you want you can skip the previous installation method.
+If you want you can skip the above mentioned installation method.
 ```
 mamba create -y -n metawrap-env python=2.7 mamba activate metawrap-env